varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 Moving to github also means moving into a different culture.

-Githubs statistics are neat, but whenever you start to measure something, it becomes a parameter for optimization and competition, and there are people out there who compete on github statistics.
+GitHub's statistics are neat, but whenever you start to measure something, it becomes a parameter for optimization and competition, and there are people out there who compete on github statistics.